About Pearls and Irritations

 Politics is about how power is exercised.
 It is a noble calling and it must be restored in the public’s estimation.
 The third was the preoccupation of Australian mainstream media with newsfeeds out of US and UK, to the neglect of media coverage and interest in our own region.
 We really do have a ‘white man’s media’.

 Who are we?

 John Menadue is the publisher and founder of Pearls and Irritations.
 He was formerly Secretary of Prime Minister and Cabinet, Ambassador to Japan, Secretary of Immigration and CEO of Qantas.

 More about John Menadue here.

 You can help by contributing here.
 We greatly appreciate your support.
 Production, technical support and promotion are now contracted out but there is still a heavy workload for John and Susie Menadue.
-Editors and writers are unpaid.
-Pearls & Irritations is not pay-walled and we do not accept advertising.
+Pearls and Irritations is not behind a paywall and we do not accept advertising.
 That policy will continue.